 Phase 2 Research Report – Consumer choice online in a data tracking world (download report)

 Phase 3 Policy Report – Protecting choice online for consumers (download report)

 The growing importance of online consumer reviews in consumer decision-making, increasing ubiquity of star ratings and the growth of pay-per-review industries have undermined the rigour of reviews and ratings mechanisms.
 To fill the gap of research into the views of Australians, CPRC completed a consumer survey in collaboration with the University of Technology Sydney.

 In 2018/2019, CPRC partnered with QUT to engage consumers in questions of concern surrounding data and technology.
 We conducted a series of workshops bringing together consumers, software engineers, designers, government representatives in order to identify policy issues as well as design responses that put end-users in charge of algorithms to protect their privacy and autonomy.

-This project produced the DataCare vision, which is the focus of a Linkage research funding application to be submitted to the ARC in 2020.
+This project produced the DataCare vision, which is the focus of a Linkage research funding application that has been submitted to the ARC in December 2020.